 Posted on 05/14/2015

 A software solution like VFA.facility can do the hard work for you.
-The software will take the information that you have gathered and will prioritize what you need to focus your capital budgets on based on rules that you set, such as how much you would like to invest for the year and what are bigger priorities.
-For instance, banks may invest more money in improving the aesthetics of branches to improve customer satisfaction.
+The software takes the information you have gathered and prioritizes where to focus your capital budgets, based on rules that you set (e.g., how much you want to invest for the year and what are the priorities).
+For instance, banks may invest more money in improving the aesthetics of their branches to increase customer satisfaction.

 If you integrate your capital planning information with a facility maintenance management solution, you have the opportunity to inform both sides as you conduct preventive and reactive maintenance activities.
 In addition, you can create a checklist of sorts as you work on various capital projects.
-This allows you to manage your budgets and timelines and, as a result, closely track your capital budgets to understand where you are investing your dollars.
+This process allows you to manage your budgets and timelines.
+As a result, you can closely track your capital budgets to better understand where you are investing your dollars.

 By integrating your capital planning and facility and maintenance management solutions, you can create visibility across your portfolio.
 No longer are decisions based on "nice to have," but on facts that help your team smartly use its budget while improving your efficiency and operations.